osmyuh76/pdsnd_github/README.md

 ### List of what software, firmware and hardware you may require
-You require to install pandas and numpy
+You require to install pandas and numpy!

 ### Installation instructions for the software and firmware
-To install pandas and numpy you should use: pip install pandas pip install numpy
+To install pandas and numpy you should use: the the commands bellow on your pyhton ide or python distribution platform (ex: anaconda, pycharm)
+ - pip install pandas
+ - pip install numpy